tc39/notes/es9/2018-03/mar-21.md

 BFS: I only have a couple more slides, I expect this to be some kind of composite key destructuring or ??
 With this, we need to be careful a little bit, if we have all these things we've been talking about, GC and all that.
 We need to be sure that when people are doing these, that we can have good intuition of how things CAN be garbage collected.
 In particular, if a single life time object is collected. the entire key - the path to it, the composite key is destroyed. for example I have this example with x and y.
 I only need one of them collected to make the entire symbol to go away.
 Likewise if X is some disposable object ??.
 Once a single object is destroyed we can destroy the entire path to it.
 Since order is important, you really want the object references to be invalidated.
 That's actually a bit tricky to do. its not in my naive implementation but it is doable I think.

-MM: What do you mean by destroyed in javascript?
+MM: What do you mean by destroyed in JavaScript?

 BFS: It's allowed to be collected but its no longer idempotent you can't get access to it.